Max and Paddy's Road to Nowhere: Episode 3

-Max and Paddy arrive in London, where they immediately clash with the traffic police.
-Soon after, Max notices a message in a local newspaper celebrating the 40th birthday of his old school friend Kevin “The Wolfster” Wolfson, who had moved to London years earlier.
-The pair decide to crash the party unannounced, surprising The Wolfster along with several familiar faces from back home.
-Among the guests is Tina (played by Lisa Hammond), Max’s true love mentioned in the previous episode.
-Max attempts to reconcile with her, only to learn she is now married to The Wolfster and has a child with him.

-The child, a 10-year-old boy named Daniel, turns out to be Max’s biological son.
-Tina urges Max to stay away and keep the truth hidden.
-The next morning, Max confides in Paddy, and the two hatch a misguided plan to take Daniel.
-Mistakenly, they steal the wrong school bus, thinking Daniel is aboard.
-The mix-up leads to their capture by the police, and they are sent straight to prison.

-The episode features comic actor Reece Shearsmith as one of Max’s old friends.
-Notable moments include a “Row, Row, Row Your Boat” sequence on the bus—an homage to Dirty Harry—and a scene where The Wolfster gives Max his number on a Peter Kay beermat, a nod to Kay’s John Smith’s Brewery adverts.

-This episode drew an audience of 3.01 million viewers.
+Max and Paddy arrive in London and clash with the traffic police.
+Soon after, Max notices a message in a local newspaper celebrating the 40th birthday of his old school friend Kevin "The Wolfster" Wolfson, who had moved to London years earlier.
+The pair crash the party, surprising The Wolfster along with several familiar faces from back home.
+Among the guests is Tina (played by Lisa Hammond), Max's true love, mentioned in the previous episode.
+Max tries to reconcile with her and finds out that she is married to The Wolfster and has a child with him, a 10-year-old boy named Daniel, who turns out to be Max's biological son; Tina urges Max to stay away and keep the truth hidden.
+The next morning, Max confides in Paddy, and they hatch a plan to take Daniel but steal the wrong school bus, thinking Daniel is aboard.
+The mix-up leads to their arrest by the police and they are sent to prison.
+The episode features comic actor Reece Shearsmith as one of Max's old friends.
+Notable moments include a "Row, Row, Row Your Boat" sequence on the bus—an homage to Dirty Harry—and a scene where The Wolfster gives Max his number on a Peter Kay beermat, a nod to Kay's John Smith's Brewery adverts.
+The episode had an audience of 3.01 million viewers.